This quickstart shows you how to create a small App Engine application that displays a short message.

 To learn more about this Hello World app, see the Hello World code review section.

-Clean upTo avoid incurring charges to your Cloud Platform project, you can delete your project to stop billing for all resources within the project.
+Clean upTo avoid incurring charges, you can delete your GCP project to stop billing for all the resources used within that project.

 - In the dialog, type the project ID, and then click Shut down to delete the project.

 You can serve your App Engine app using your own custom domain instead of

 appspot.com.
 For more information, see Using Custom Domains and

 Hello World is the simplest possible App Engine app: it contains only one service, has only one version, and all of the code is located within the app's root directory.
 This section describes each of the app files in detail.

 helloworld.php script responds to any HTTP request with the message